axonops/documentation/docs/operations/cassandra/repair.md

 * Specify the number of segments per VNode to repair

 * The GC grace threshold in seconds: if a table has a gc grace lesser than the specified value, it will be ignored from the adaptive repair service

-We are also looking into implementing adaptive compaction control using a similar logic to the adaptive repair.